 Students should use this information to contact each other to begin creating a relationship, as well as to coordinate what items to bring.
 This will lessen the number of multiple items such as televisions and additional furniture that may potentially clutter the room.

-All student rooms contain an extra-long twin bed (80 inches), wooden desk, desk chair, dresser and bookcase for each student, and a closet or wardrobe.
-Other features in each room include local and domestic long distance (US and Canada, including Alaska and Hawaii) telephone service, hard-wired Ethernet connections, and cable television wtih access to approximately 60 channels which can be viewed on your computer.
-General cluster amenities includ a common kitchen, and study and lounge spaces. each cluster has an ice machine and a microwave, both of which are usually found in the kitchen.
+All student rooms contain an extra-long twin bed (80" by 30" mattress), wooden desk, desk chair, dresser and bookcase for each student, and a closet or wardrobe.
+Other features in each room include local and domestic long distance (US and Canada, including Alaska and Hawaii) telephone service, hard-wired Ethernet connections, and cable television with access to approximately 60 channels which can be viewed on your computer.
+General cluster amenities include a common kitchen, and study and lounge spaces.
+Each cluster has an ice machine and a microwave, both of which are usually found in the kitchen.
 The clusters also have at least one lounge that contains a television and DVD/VCR player.
 Some also have a piano for students to play.
 The common spaces and amenities are for all community residents to use.
 These spaces can be used for private studying or get-togethers, as well as for community programs sponsered by the student staff or other College organizations.

 Additional services and items in individual residential buildings include vending machines containing snacks and beverages, coin/card swipe laundry services, campus phones, and recycling areas.